 Other meanings and symbols include faithfulness, good wishes, and respect.
 But it’s also used to describe an individual who is always full of himself.

-- All narcissus species are mainly grown from bulbs, and therefore, very easy to grow and care for.
+- All narcissus species are mainly grown from bulbs, and therefore, are very easy to grow and care for.

 - The flower grows almost anywhere; however, it does prefer well-drained soil with full sun exposure or partial shade—at the very least.